dz0ny/klipper-prusa-mk3s/README.md

 3. Update all components under Machine tab, otherwise config might not be able to load
 4. Clone config ```git clone https://github.com/dz0ny/klipper-prusa-mk3s.git ~/printer_data/config/klipper-prusa-mk3s```

-  > If you are adding this configuration after installing Klipper via [KIAUH](https://github.com/th33xitus/kiauh), the directory might be different - typically following `~[printer_name]/printer_data/config`
+  > If you are adding this configuration after installing Klipper via [KIAUH](https://github.com/th33xitus/kiauh), the directory might be different - typically following `~/[printer_name]/printer_data/config`, where `[printer_name]` is the name you selected during the Kiauh installation

 5. Add the following to the to `moonraker.conf` to enable automatic updates